nocomplexity/ultrafastrss/README.md

         "Graphs"
 ```

 All kind but edge cases are left out on purpose to keep the needed code simple.
 Creating a generic module for RSS/ATOM parsing is not simple.
-So design decision is to only incorporate logic that I need for the URLs I use.
+So the design decision is to only incorporate logic that I need for the URLs I use.

 ## Contribute